Makesh-Srinivasan/langchain-gptr/README.md

 print("Agent Response:", response)
 ```

+Follow the same steps to implement the same with `LocalGPTResearcher` and `HybridGPTResearcher`.
+Just make sure to export `DOC_PATH`.

 ### Example: Simple Sequential Chaining of `WebGPTResearcher`

 Let us build a chain of runnables that have a researcher who writes a report and a grader who then grades and scores the report.